 You'd be rather hard-pressed to find an individual in the grime scene as complex as Joseph Ellis.
 Earning sonic stripes firstly as Young Dot, the brazen, fear-inducing MC from South London who came up under Essentials, he later grew into a fully-rounded musician as Dot Rotten and went on to get signed to Mercury in 2011.
 Ellis released a handful of chart-friendly singles in "Overload", "Keep It On A Low" et al., but his mission to change the face of British pop was short lived: major disagreements in-camp caused the outspoken act to retreat, reflect, and reconsider his options.
 The verdict?
-Start his own label: Minarmy, which has since released projects from the likes of Ipswich-based grime outfit Brotherhood, R&B/pop singer Jamal Woon, and Ice Kid: the ever-elusive emcee.
+Start his own label: Minarmy, which has since released projects from the likes of Ipswich-based grime outfit Brotherhood, R&B/pop singer Jamal Woon, and Ice Kid: the ever-elusive one.

 Few wordsmiths with a penchant for 140 beats per minute could step to either of Joseph's alter egos—on wax, or live in a clash—however for the past few years, his pen has been in retirement to focus on producing as ZEPH ELLIS, for some of the UK's finest musicians.
-As recent as last week, though, Dot Rotten was brought back to life via a diss track for his old OGz crew member, P Money.
-Beef between the two has never before been put on record; until now, that is, with P Money creating a whole EP around it called Snake.
+As recently as last week, though, Dot Rotten was brought back to life via a diss track for his old OGz crew member, P Money.
+Beef between the two has never before been put on record—until now, that is, with P Money creating a whole EP around it called Snake.
 Complex caught up with the newly revived Dot Rotten to discuss said lyrical war, and why he's so misunderstood.

-What should we call you these days: Young Dot, Dot Rotten or ZEPH ELLIS?
+What should we call you these days: Young Dot, Dot Rotten, or ZEPH ELLIS?
 You seemed to have resurrected Dot Rotten in a big way on your new tracks "Real Talk" and "Organised Grime".

 I currently look after two brands: ZEPH ELLIS and Dot Rotten, and both do two different things.
 ZEPH ELLIS is a producer/engineer who provides instrumentals and caters to artists' music needs, while Dot Rotten provides lyrics and songs and songwriting.
 So, basically, call me whichever you feel comfortable with because they're both my brands.